Need help? You’re in the right place!

 How to receive assistance:

-Financial assistance services can be provided remotely, and you may email documents to us at clcmdocs@gmail.com, or we invite you to come to our office at 809 S. 4th Street in the Unitarian Church building M-Th 9:30-11:30 or by appointment.
+Financial assistance services can be provided remotely, and you may email documents to us at the addresses below, or we invite you to come to our office at 809 S. 4th Street in the Unitarian Church building M-Th 9:30-11:30.
+Financial assistance, case management, and personal care items services require that you live within our service area.

 Services provided: